snovakovic/s.js/README.md

 ```

 #### is.boolean
-Check if variable type is Boolean
+Check if variable type is boolean.

 ```javascript
 s.is.boolean(false); //=> true